Technologicat/unpythonic/README.md

 #### FP loop over an iterable

-In Python, many loops are *foreach* loops directly over the elements of an iterable, which gives a marked improvement in readability compared to dealing with indices.
-For that extremely common use case, we provide ``@looped_over``:
+In Python, loops often run directly over the elements of an iterable, which markedly improves readability compared to dealing with indices.
+Enter ``@looped_over``:

 ```python
 @looped_over(range(10), acc=0)